alabamenhu/Intl-CLDR/README.md

 # Version History
+  * 0.4.4
+    * Continued improvement on attribute access
+    * Added `dates` (under which `calendar` now falls).
+      To access calendars now, use `.dates.calendars`, the current structure will be specially aliased until November 2021 at which point support will be dropped.
   * 0.4.3
     * Fixed install issues
     * Significant work towards fast attribute access (works on Calendar items)